Sir Ian McKellen to star in touring panto production of Mother Goose

 The production is described as “the ultimate theatrical feast full of fun, farce and more than a couple of surprises that will make you honk out loud”.

-Sir Ian, who appeared in drag as Widow Twankey in Aladdin at The Old Vic between 2004 and 2006, called for the Government to directly subsidise pantomime.
+McKellen, who appeared in drag as Widow Twankey in Aladdin at The Old Vic between 2004 and 2006, called for the government to directly subsidise pantomimes.

-He said: “I have done pantomime before once and I enjoyed it so much, simply because the audience did.

 “It is really basic stuff and live entertainment, there is not enough of it around, and it is so special.
 You can’t have that pantomime euphoria in front of the TV.”